-ENG 101 Composition 1.
-3 cr.
-Stresses proficiency in the use of sentence structure, grammar, punctuation, diction, and coherent development of paragraphs and short papers.
+ENG 101 Composition I. 3 cr.
+A writing course that focuses on coherent development of paragraphs and short essays; stressing proficiency in sentence structure, grammar, diction, and punctuation.
 (Completion of this course will satisfy the prerequisites for English 102 and English 200, in lieu of sufficiently high placement test scores.
 Not open to students eligible for English 102 because of their test scores, except with consent of campus English faculty.)
 RC.

 ENG 102 Composition II.
 3 cr.
-A rhetoric course intended to increase the student's ability to write English that presents information and ideas clearly and effectively.
+A rhetoric course that focuses on writing which presents information and ideas clearly and effectively with emphasis on the essay and the documented source paper.
 Prerequisite: English 101, or sufficiently high placement test scores, or consent of the campus English faculty based on demonstrated writing ability.
 RC.